You know what continues to upset me in education?

 Labeling Ourselves As Learners (Jungle Tigers) From An Early Age

 We have a huge role as educators and parents in promoting the notion that learning may be challenging, difficult, and time-consuming.
-But, by putting ourselves in positions to struggle and grow, we will, in fact, get better at any skill.
+But, by putting ourselves in positions to struggle and grow, we can, in fact, get better at any skill.

-This does not mean we can all become a singer on “The Voice” or an NBA Player, but we will get better.
+This does not mean we can all become a singer on “The Voice” or an NBA player, but we will get better.
 The skill of singing or basketball will improve.